Alisyaifudin/Alisyaifudin/README.md

 - 👋 Hi, I’m @Alisyaifudin
 - 👀 I’m interested in (Data) Science and Web Developer
 - 🌱 I’m kind of fluent in Python, HTML, CSS, and JavaScript (TypeScript gang 👊😎!)
+- 🙏 Currently learning Rust, Zig, C, and C++
-- ✨ My preferred stack are Nextjs (React), Redux, Tailwind css, Emotion, Prisma, and GraphQL (Apollo!)
+- ✨ My preferred stack are Node/Bun with JSX powered by HTMX 🐎
-- 🤖 I have learned these technologies!: Recoil, MongoDB, Express, Django, Mantine, Material UI, Docker, SQL
-- 💞️ I’m looking to collaborate on (Data) Science and Web Developer related topics
-- 📫 How to reach me: muhammad.ali.syaifudin@hotmail.com

 <!---
 Alisyaifudin/Alisyaifudin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.